dezrez/DezrezCoreAPI/AuthorisationBasics.md

 Flows are an OAuth2 concept, they are descriptions of the interactions between a client, a user and an authorization server to request access tokens.

-Here are the OAuth 2 flows that we support, and who thier uses:
+Here are the OAuth 2 flows that we support, and who their uses:
 End users, with a UI "User OAuth2 Flows":
 * Code
 * Implicit